About the Program

 Fiscal Policy and Adjustment:Issues and Policy Implications

-Guillermo Calvo directs SIPAs mid-career Program in Economic Policy Management.
+Guillermo Calvo, former director of SIPAs mid-career Program in Economic Policy Management.
 Calvo's main field of expertise is macroeconomics of emerging market and transition economies.
 His recent work has dealt extensively with capital flows and balance-ofpayments crises in emerging market economies.
 He has published several books and more than 100 articles in leading economic journals.